-A dishwasher was once considered a luxury appliance only found in wealthy homes, and most of us would wash our dishes by hand.
+A dishwasher was once considered a luxury appliance only found in the homes of the wealthy and most of the population were still stuck washing dishes by hand.

-So nearly half of us now own a dishwasher, but how much do they actually cost us to run?
+More than half of us now own a dishwasher and enjoy the extra time away from the kitchen sink.
+While the dishwasher runs, you could use the time to sit down to watch your favourite soap or put the kids to bed, but this time saving does come with a cost.
+How much do dishwashers actually cost us to run?
 And with rapidly rising energy bills, do our dishwashers save us money or are we better washing our dishes by hand?

 How much electricity does a dishwasher use and how much does it cost?